Endeios/zookeeper-solr/README.md

 - The cores cannot know who is the leader of the pack, so no new indexes can be added, all the documents sent to any node for indexing remain in the t-logs, and no document can be deleted: basically the index freezes!

-- No new nodes can go up, because they can't access the configuration and do not know where are the other nodes are and cannot import the indexes: solr phisically doesn't know where are the indexes: this is extremely bad news for any sysadmin.
+- No new nodes can go up, because they can't access the configuration and do not know where are the other nodes are and cannot import the indexes: solr physically doesn't know where are the indexes: this is extremely bad news for any sysadmin.

 No ZK(quorum), No party.